Case Digest (G.R. No. 211301)

 Issues:

-- Whether the HLURB has primary or exclusive jurisdiction over complaints involving annulment of contracts for purchase or continual use of memorial lots, arising from developer’s lack of certificate of registration and license to sell.
+- Does the HLURB (now the Human Settlements Adjudication Commission/HSAC) have primary or exclusive jurisdiction over actions to annul contracts for the purchase or continual use of memorial lots for lack of a certificate of registration/license to sell and absence of improvements?

 Ruling: